csdcf/fonk-openssh/README.md

 ## Development

-If you like to cotribute, pull requests are welcome :-)
+If you like to contribute: pull requests are welcome :-)